My Account

 Name It

-Know what you're investing for—is it for your retirement, college education for yourself or a child, general investing to grow your current savings, or some other goal?
+Know what you're investing for.
+Is it retirement, a college education for yourself or a child, general investing to grow your current savings or some other goal?

 Date It

-Determine your time frame for when you'll use the proceeds of your investment.
-Different goals may require different timelines and strategies for your investment plan.
+Determine the time frame for when you'll need the money from your investment.
+Different goals may require different timelines and different strategies.

 Estimate the Amount

 Add up how much you may need for each goal.
-Our calculator can help you determine how much you may need to invest depending on your timeline and goal amount.
+Our calculator can help you determine how much you may need to invest depending on timing and your goal amount.

 Evaluate Your Risk Tolerance

-The level of comfort with risk can be different for each person.
+Each person’s level of comfort with risk can be different.
 Knowing your comfort level can help you determine how much of the market's ups and downs you can live with and find balance in your portfolio.
 It can help you choose a mix of investments that might suit your situation, depending on how conservative or aggressive you want to be.

 Remember that not taking enough risk with your investments is a risk in itself.
-For goals that are many years in the future, such as retirement for a person in their 20s and 30s, a portfolio that leans more aggressive may align with the longer timeframe until needing the money.
+A more aggressive portfolio may be appropriate for goals that are many years in the future, such as retirement for a person in their 20s and 30s.
+The opposite may be true for someone just a few years from retirement who doesn’t have time to recoup losses from a market downturn.

 Diversify Your Investment Portfolio

 Think about spreading your investments across different types of assets.
 Markets are unpredictable.
-The purpose of combining different asset classes is to be better prepared for various market conditions in an effort to provide more consistent, less rocky returns over time.
+Combining different investment types can help you better prepare for various market conditions and may also help provide more consistent, less rocky returns over time.

-Diversification should go beyond the general categories of stocks, bonds and cash.
+Diversification should go beyond the general categories of stocks, bonds and cash equivalents (like money markets).
 Each of these can be split further into more specialized categories to take advantage of different parts of the market.

 For example, in the stock portion of your portfolio, you can choose funds that invest in companies of various sizes or locations (U.S. or non-U.S.).
 You can also choose funds that select companies based on a particular investing style, such as growth or value.